 Singaporean startup Anrich3D provides personalized nutrition using 3D food printing.
 The startup allows users to catalog personalized nutrition profiles on the Anrich3D portal and maintain a centralized facility to make customized meals at scale.
 To 3D print food, the startup begins by making pastes from food ingredients which are then extruded with an extruder.
 Also, the startup’s 3D printing supports multi-material printing to produce multi-ingredient foods.
 Anrich3D’s food printing solution helps hospitals and restaurants offer personalized meal programs based on individuals’ nutrition requirements and preferences.

 6. Restaurant Digitization

 Restaurant digitization provides enhanced customer experience and enables smooth operation management.
-Plus, it helps restaurant businesses to gather data points at each stage, enabling data-driven decision-making throughout the operations.
+Additionally, it allows restaurant brands to gather data points at each stage, enabling data-driven decision-making throughout operations.
 Moreover, the disruption of the food & beverage industry due to the COVID-19 is causing a shift in restaurants adopting digital management systems across the supply chain.
 To reduce direct human-to-human contact, restaurants integrate digital menus, self-service kiosks, and cashless payment methods.
-Furthermore, chatbots and voice bots are up-and-coming tools in assisting customers in real-time with food orders and any other restaurant-related queries.
+Furthermore, chatbots and voice bots are up-and-coming tools for assisting customers with food orders and other restaurant-related queries.
 With customer preference and behavior data, AI-enabled tools offer food recommendations to the customers and develop new recipes.